What Happens When Disposable Vapes Are Banned in The UK?

 • They Allow You To Use A Variety of E Liquids

-The e liquid used in disposable vapes is always nicnic salts, and normally 20mg in nicotine strength.
+The e liquid used in disposable vapes is always Nicnic Salts, and normally 20mg in nicotine strength.
 And since these devices are sealed and cannot be refilled, you’re stuck using the e liquid that is in them, with no flexibility of changing your nicotine strength or type of e liquid used.

 However, using a refillable vape device opens the door to having full control over which e liquid you use as well as the strength you opt to use as well.